Top emitter China agrees to work with EU to cut carbon

 FINANCIAL, TECHNICAL HELP

-The European Union will contribute 25 million euros and technical assistance over a four-year period to three carbon-reduction projects.
+The European Union will contribute 25 million euros ($33 million) and technical assistance over a four-year period to three carbon-reduction projects.

 Apart from helping with the design and implementation of emissions trading schemes in China, the other projects are to assist Chinese cities to be resource-efficient and to cut water and heavy-metal pollution and implement sustainable waste treatment policies.